shazam/fork/README.md

 ```

 ## Runtime Permissions
-By default fork auto-gratings all runtime permissions on Android Marshmallow +.
-It is possible anyway to selectivley revoke one or more permissions per single test case.
+By default fork auto-grants all runtime permissions on Android Marshmallow +.
+It is possible anyway to selectively revoke one or more permissions per single test case.
 To do so, you have to add an annotation called `RevokePermission`.
 Here is an example:
 ```java
   @Test